Happyr/bref-hook-handler/Readme.md

 ### Making HTTP requests

-In the example above we are making a HTTP request to our startpage.
+In the example above we are making a HTTP request to our homepage.
 We cannot use API Gateway because it does not route traffic to the new Lambda version.
-So we invoke the lambda version directly with parameter that looks like it comes from ApiGateway.
+So we invoke the lambda version directly with parameters that look like it comes from ApiGateway.
 The `ApiGatewayFaker` helps us with that.

-This is the only reason why we need the IAM role to lambda:InvokeFunction.
+This is the only reason why we need to configure `lambda:InvokeFunction` in the IAM Role.

-### Notes
+### Note

-If the prehook.php does not ping CodeDeploy then the deployment will stuck at "Checking Stack update progress".
+If the prehook.php does not make a request to CodeDeploy then the deployment will hey stuck at "Checking Stack update progress".
 This is a good thing.
 This ensures that the prehook script always reports "Succeeded".

 Check the CloudWatch logs if this happens.